BirSekViski/BirSekViski/README.md

-# Hello, I'm Yiğit Şahin!
-Glad to see you here 👋
+# Hello, I'm Yiğit Şahin! 👋

+Welcome to my GitHub profile!
+I'm thrilled to have you here.
+Here's a bit about me and the projects I've worked on.

-## About Me
+# About Me

-- 🎓 I'm a Computer Engineering graduate, about to graduate.
-- 💼 Currently looking for a job.
-- 🌱 Always try to learn new things.
-- 🎮 Focused on game development and multiplayer systems.
+🎓 Soon-to-be Computer Engineering graduate with a strong focus on game development and software engineering.
-- 📩 You can always contact me via links below.
+💼 Experienced freelancer, having developed multiple 2D and 3D games for mobile and PC platforms over the past 1.5-2 years.
+🎮 Passionate about creating immersive gaming experiences, specializing in Unity and C#.
+🌱 Lifelong learner, always eager to explore new technologies and expand my skill set.
+🧑‍🏫 Delivered a 1-month Unity-based coding course for 6th-grade students, teaching basic programming concepts through game development.
+💻 Completed a 1-month internship in C# software development, gaining valuable industry experience.
+📩 Feel free to reach out to me via the links below for collaboration, questions, or just to say hi!

 ## Technologies and Tools
 ![Unity](https://img.shields.io/badge/-Unity-333333?style=flat&logo=unity)